Trump wants California to let automaker Tesla reopen assembly plant

-WASHINGTON (Reuters) - U.S. President Donald Trump on Tuesday urged that Tesla Inc (TSLA.O) be allowed to reopen its electric vehicle assembly plant in California, joining the carmaker’s CEO Elon Musk’s bid to defy county officials that have ordered it to remain closed.
+FREMONT, California (Reuters) - U.S. President Donald Trump on Tuesday urged that Tesla Inc (TSLA.O) be allowed to reopen its electric vehicle assembly plant in California, joining CEO Elon Musk’s bid to defy county officials who have ordered it to remain closed.

 “California should let Tesla & @elonmusk open the plant, NOW.
 It can be done Fast & Safely!”
 Trump wrote on Twitter.

-On Monday, Tesla Chief Executive Elon Musk said production was resuming at the automaker’s sole U.S. vehicle factory, defying an order to stay closed and saying if anyone had to be arrested, it should be him.
+On Monday, Musk said production was resuming at the automaker’s sole U.S. vehicle factory, defying an order to stay closed and saying if anyone had to be arrested, it should be he.

 Musk tweeted “Thank you!” in response to Trump on Tuesday.

+Tesla has planned to fully reopen its battery plant in Nevada, the Verge reported bit.ly/2SYJd2P late Tuesday, citing an internal email.

+According to a Reuters report last week, Tesla said it had begun limited operations at its Gigafactories in Nevada and New York.

-The company, which on Saturday sued Alameda County over its decision that the plant should stay closed, did not immediately comment on Trump’s tweet.
+The company, which on Saturday sued Alameda County, where the plant is located, over its decision that the plant should stay closed, did not comment on Trump’s tweet.

+Late on Monday, county health officials said they were aware Tesla had opened beyond the so-called minimum basic operations allowed during lockdown, and had notified the company it could not operate without a county-approved plan.

+A county health official on Friday said the county had asked all manufacturers, including Tesla, to delay operations by at least another week to monitor infection and hospitalization rates.

 Trump is eager for the U.S. economy to reopen and for Americans to return to work.